creativetechnologylab/OpenGL-C-Teaching-Resource/The Building Blocks of an OpenGL Application.md

-Certainly, an article-style explanation can provide more context and insights.
-Here's how the code can be understood at a high level:

----

 # Understanding the Building Blocks of an OpenGL Application in C++

 OpenGL is a widely used API for rendering 2D and 3D graphics.
 This article will help you understand an example OpenGL application that performs simple 2D rendering.
 The code is written in C++ and makes use of libraries like GLFW, Glad, and GLM.